Why Join Sigma Kappa?

 Sigma Kappa offers its alumnae a myriad of opportunities to stay connected to its wonderful lifelong connections, from enjoying the virtual blog where alumnae can interact, connecting with alumnae in their areas by joining one of the over 100 alumnae chapters, and through Sigma Kappa travel!
 We have an incredible alumnae network through which we can gain so much wisdom for both our personal and professional developments.
 Since our alumnae network extends to not only the D.C. area, but across the whole country and even across the globe, it is always a possibility to run into a Sigma Kappa woman, and they will always have each other's back.
 Our alumnae are the number one proof that this sisterhood is not only for 4 years, but for life.

 Dues are comparable.
 Specific information is provided during recruitment.

 Events and Philanthropies

 The Sigma Kappa Zeta Chapter proudly supports five philanthropies: the Sigma Kappa Foundation, Inherit the Earth, Gerontology, the Maine Seacoast Mission, and the Alzheimer’s Association.

-In the Spring we host an annual Senior Prom, where we throw a prom party at a local retirement home.
+In the Spring we host an annual Senior Prom, where we throw a prom party at a local retirement home, St. Mary's Court.
 This is a great way for us to really reach out and be involved with members of our D.C. community.
-We also host Sigmalympics, which is our annual field day where fraternities participate in different relay races on the National Mall.
+We also host Sigmalympics, which is our annual field day where the entire Greek community is welcome to participate in different relay races on the National Mall.
 The proceeds from the event also benefits the Alzheimer’s Association.

 We are so proud be one of the only sororities on campus at The George Washington University to host two major philanthropy events, one in the fall and one in the spring.
 It demonstrates how important service is to our sisterhood.